jaygrossman/jaygrossman.github.io/_posts/2024-09-02-12u_baseball_highlights.md

 <p>During the last week of July, the team played in a 5 day tournament at Dreams Park in Cooperstown, NY (the birthplace of baseball).
 The facility was quite amazing and the boys + coaches stayed in bunks overnight.
 It was the biggest field they ever had with 104 teams from all over the country.
 Jack's team did really well finishing with a 4-3 record, including winning a playoff game. </p>

-<p>Jack played the best he has ever played!
+<p>Over the year 2 weeks of July, Jack played the best he has ever played!
 At Cooperstown, he had 16 hits in 19 at bats (.842 average) with 3 home runs over the fences.
 He had 3 hits in 5 of the 7 games they played.</p>

 <p style="text-align: center;"><img src="{{ site.baseurl }}/assets/images/12u_baseball/cooperstown_team_pic.jpg" alt="cooperstown_team_pic"  /><br/>
 <small>The Raiders team in their red uniforms getting ready for opening parade.</small></p>